zopyx/print-css-rocks/lessons/lesson-archive-pdf/README.rst

-Support for "archive PDF" aka PDF/A profile is available for Prince, Antennahouse and PDFreactor.
+Support for "archive PDF" aka PDF/A profile is available for Prince, Antennahouse, BFO Publisher  and PDFreactor.

 Check the *Makefile* in the Github repository (link above) for investigating the related commandline parameters for PDF/A. Note that Antennahouse requires a